Herbaceous-flatfish820/crypto-data-manager/README.md

 * **Storage Engine:** SQLite3 (Self-contained, index-optimized auto-migrations)
 * **Concurrency:** Thread-pool execution for parallel API chuck downloading

+⚠️ **CRITICAL: Database Philosophy (Data Retention)** The local SQLite database strictly follows an **append-only / incremental** sync philosophy.
+* **DO NOT** open Pull Requests that overwrite, truncate, or reset historical rows.
+* **Why?** External endpoints (specifically Coinalyze) only provide a limited lookback window of historical data (e.g., the last 2000 candles).
+Once this data is saved in your local `market_data.db`, it is irreplaceable.
+Any changes to the core sync engine must strictly preserve already existing database history.

 ---

 ## 📦 Installation & Quick Start